emkey1/AOK-Filesystem-Tools/README.md

 runbg is installed and active from the start. sshd is toggled by running: enable_sshd / disable_sshd

-### Generic Debian Services useable inside iSH
+### Generic Debian Services found to be working inside iSH

 - cron
 - ssh

-sshd is setup up by the AOK deploy, but not active.
+sshd is setup up by the AOK deploy, but not initially active.
 It can be enabled / disabled by running enable_sshd / disable_sshd

 ### Specific iSH-AOK services

 - runbg

-I have tried to convert runbg to be a posix script, using the #!/bin/sh shebang, but so far no success.
+I have tried to convert runbg to be a posix script as is normally the case in Debian when using openrc using the #!/bin/sh shebang, but so far no success.

 So as of now I use the same here as for Alpine, using a #!/sbin/openrc-run style script.
 It seems to work fine, so there is that.